bdellaterra/bzb/README.md

 ctrl-alt-j  | select and enter bookmarked directory under current directory        | select-nested-bookmark2 alt-a       | switch between current and (a)lternate directory                     | enter-alt-dir ctrl-alt-a  | set (a)lternate directory (default for copy/move prompts)            | set-alt-dir
-alt-u       | switch between current and base directory                            | enter-base-dir alt-p       | switch between current and (p)revious directory                      | enter-prev-dir alt-g       | (g)o to directory named at prompt                                    | prompt-dir ctrl-alt-g  | set new base directory at prompt and (g)o to it                      | set-base-dir alt-y       | copy (a.k.a. (y)ank) targets to clipboard                            | yank-targets ctrl-alt-y  | copy (a.k.a. (y)ank) current directory to clipboard                  | yank-dir alt-l       | toggle visibility of the status(l)ine                                | toggle-statusline alt-h       | toggle (v)isibility of hidden files                                  | toggle-hide
-alt-i       | toggle visibility of (i)gnored files (if supported)                  | toggle-ignore alt-n       | toggle listing (n)ested vs. only top-level files                     | toggle-nested alt-s       | toggle (s)orting of results (affects performance)                    | toggle-sort
+alt-u       | go (u)p to base directory, or back to previous if in base directory  | enter-base-dir alt-p       | switch between current and (p)revious directory                      | enter-prev-dir alt-g       | (g)o to directory named at prompt                                    | prompt-dir ctrl-alt-g  | set new base directory at prompt and (g)o to it                      | set-base-dir alt-y       | copy (a.k.a. (y)ank) targets to clipboard                            | yank-targets ctrl-alt-y  | copy (a.k.a. (y)ank) current directory to clipboard                  | yank-dir alt-l       | toggle visibility of the status(l)ine                                | toggle-statusline alt-h       | toggle visibility of (h)idden files                                  | toggle-hide alt-i       | toggle visibility of (i)gnored files (if supported)                  | toggle-ignore alt-n       | toggle listing (n)ested vs. only top-level files                     | toggle-nested alt-s       | toggle (s)orting of results (affects performance)                    | toggle-sort